-The Company has recognized deferred tax assets in the amount of approximately \$61.5 million (2016: \$56.0 million), relating primarily to tax losses carried forward and future deductions for employee benefits and restructuring expenses.
+The Company has recognized deferred tax assets in the amount of approximately \$67.9 million (2017: \$61.5 million), relating primarily to future deductions for employee benefits, tax losses and deductions carried forward, and restructuring expenses.
 These deferred tax assets are recorded based on the Company's estimate that it will earn sufficient taxable profits to fully utilize its tax losses in the appropriate carry over periods.

-The Company has recognized deferred tax liabilities in the amount of approximately \$142.0 million (2016: \$78.3 million), relating primarily to claims for tax depreciation in excess of accumulated book depreciation, cash basis farming adjustments, and the excess of book value over the tax cost of intangible assets.
+The Company has recognized deferred tax liabilities in the amount of approximately \$184.0 million (2017: \$142.0 million), relating primarily to claims for tax depreciation in excess of accumulated book depreciation, cash basis farming adjustments, and the excess of book value over the tax cost of intangible assets.